UlisesGascon/micro-utilities/packages/normalize-boolean/README.md

 # About

-Simple and very opinionated wrapper to manage Boolean Conversion
+Simple and very opinionated wrapper to manage Boolean conversions

 ## ❤️ Awesome Features: